enkidevs/curriculum/Web/HTML/web-page-structure/body-element.md

 ---
 ## Quiz

-headline: How much do you know about default settings of HTML pages?
+### How much do you know about default settings of HTML pages?

-question: |
 Which element has a default margin (usually around 8px) that creates space around the border of the entire page?